projectmesa/mesa/paper/paper.md

 ```

 ### Spaces
-Mesa 3 provides multiple spatial environments where agents interact, offering both discrete (cell-based) and continuous space implementations:
+Mesa 3 provides both discrete (cell-based) and continuous space implementations.
 In discrete spaces, an agent occupies a cell.
 Mesa implements discrete spaces using a doubly-linked structure where each cell maintains connections to its neighbors.
 The framework includes several discrete space variants with a consistent API:

 - Grid-based: `OrthogonalMooreGrid`, `OrthogonalVonNeumanGrid`, and `HexGrid`
 - Network-based: `Network` for graph-based topologies